 Batchers: How long have you been working as a bartender?
 How did you get started in the business?

 Jefferis: I have been a bartender for about 6 years.
 I got my start behind the bar at Sawyers Bar and Grill here in Torrington.
 At the time, I was recovering from a badly broken femur after a bad car accident, which required me to re-learn how to walk normally again.
 I had some prior experience in the restaurant business and figured it would wise to work someplace where I was already familiar with what the job required.
 I applied for a busser/cook position and by luck was hired as a day bartender and a bar back on weekends.
 I remember feeling extremely anxious and nervous.
+A lot of people in that position would have turned to a cannabis dispensary due to the way cannabis can help with anxiety, but I decided against it as I knew these feelings would pass after my first few shifts.
 Working behind the bar is a completely different universe compared to working in the kitchen.
 I had to quickly memorize all the draft beers and bottles, cocktails, and learn how to change a keg, work a POS and all the rest.
 It was one of the most exciting, as well as the most nerve-racking times in my early career.

 Batchers: Tell us about your establishment, Brinx Kitchen and Bar.
 Why did you choose Torrington and how has the community responded since you opened?